WHAT IS PATIENT EDUCATION?

 Some patients will already know what kind of learner they are (visual, auditory, etc.) and might be able to tell you how they learn best.
 Remember: Teaching patients requires patient teaching.
 Taking the time to learn how your patients learn will improve patient outcomes in the long run.

 3. Use Innovative and Age-Appropriate Education Materials

 Patient education materials come in all forms.
 Newer, more innovative formats are finding their ways into the health education space, giving patients more opportunities to learn in fun and unique ways.
 Some of these new formats include comic books and podcasts.

-Of course, you can still use the traditional tri-fold pamphlets or videos in the waiting room.
+Traditional pamphlets or videos are often used in the waiting room.
 These do have some value, but fresh, individualized approaches to patient education are more likely to be effective in the long run.

 Pro tip: Check out Jumo Health’s collection of innovative health education resources.